Updated: Feb. 4th, 2024

-Almost every woman I’ve ever met has, at one time or another, tried to lose weight.
-It can be such a struggle, no matter how much or how little you have to lose.
-The most frustrating situation of all, women tell me, is when they are doing everything their health care provider has recommended, but the number on the scale refuses to budge.
-“Why does it feel like, no matter what I do, I can’t lose weight?” they might ask me.
-It’s enough to make a woman throw up her hands in despair and give up.
-After all, if you eat healthy food, pay attention to portion size, and exercise regularly, what more can you do?
+Whether you have ten pounds or 100 pounds to lose, weight loss can be a struggle.
+And it’s so frustrating when you’re doing exactly what your health care provider has recommended, but the number on the scale refuses to budge.
+It’s enough to make a woman throw up her hands in despair and give up – just like Pam was about to do.
+After all, if you eat healthy food, pay attention to portion size, and exercise regularly, what else is there to do?

-You need to know that weight loss just isn’t that simple.
-Sure, the quality and quantity of food you eat is important.
+But weight loss isn’t that simple and straightforward, despite what you may have been told.
+Of course the quality and quantity of food you eat is important.
 So is regular physical activity.
-But there could be so much more going on behind the scenes.
+But there’s a lot that goes on in your body behind the scenes too.
 If left unaddressed, these hidden issues can trigger your body to hang on to that extra weight, no matter what you do.
-So let’s take a look at some of the reasons behind why you can’t lose weight, and then I’ll share some tips on how you can finally drop pounds!

 7 Subtle Reasons Why You Can’t Lose Weight

 In functional medicine, we look at the whole body.
 We want to know what’s going on inside that causes the symptoms you see and feel.
 And we often have to dig deep to discover the real culprits.
 When it comes to weight loss resistance, there are so many different factors at play.
 Some of the following may sound familiar.
 That’s because many of these issues have other impacts to your overall health too, so learning how to avoid them can not only promote weight loss, but also improve mood and uncomfortable physical symptoms.
 Here are seven underlying issues that might be behind your inability to shed unwanted weight.

 1. Sleep deficit